FUN HAWAII TRAVEL.COM

 Molten Lava

 We stayed to see the lava at night and were surprised at how hard it was to see on our way out.
-Bring lots of flashlights, at least one for everyone in you party and spares.
+Bring lots of flashlights, at least one for everyone in your party plus spares.
 It took us about twice as long getting out at night as walking in at sunset.
-It is hard to see those big cracks in the lava in the dark even with a flashlight.
+It was hard to see the big cracks in the lava in the dark even with a flashlight.